Return to Home Page

 8. e39-rpi-mainboard board attached to my car (production environment)

 The software protoyping setup works by writing code on a PopOS laptop, which has a similar BlueZ/DBUS environment, allowing rapid local development.
-The

 Overview